kumar8074/wind_turbine_forecasting/README.md

-# Wind Turbine Performance Optimization (WTPO) - Time Series Forecasting
+# Multivariate Time Series Forecasting - Wind Turbine Power Generation

 ## Project Overview
 Wind energy plays a crucial role in the global shift toward sustainable power generation.
 This project presents a comprehensive analysis and prediction system for wind turbine performance using deep learning techniques, with a primary focus on Recurrent Neural Networks (RNNs) for time series forecasting.